agillilandsp/cka-exam/Section-100-KillerShellExams.md

 kubeadm version

 kubeadm upgrade
-#couldn't create a Kubernetes client from file "/etc/kubernetes/# kubelet.conf": failed to load admin kubeconfig: open /etc/
-# kubernetes/kubelet.conf: no such file or directory
+# "couldn't create a Kubernetes client from file "/etc/kubernetes/# kubelet.conf": failed to load admin kubeconfig: open /etc/kubernetes/kubelet.conf: no such file or directory"
-# THIS PRODUCES AN ERROR WHICH INDICATES IT HAS NEVER JOINED.
+# THIS ERROR INDICATES IT HAS NEVER JOINED.
 # AFTER YOUR UPGRADE JOIN THE CLUSTER

 sudo apt show kubectl -a | grep <version on controlplane>

 sudo apt list kubeadm # Note the version.
 Check it against the control plane.
 They are the same which means this node hasn't joined the cluster.